 PS Here’s "The Miso Soup Song" – a Korean Folk Song

 UPDATE: Check out this later post to learn about some Miso Soup Traditions!

 This article was posted on Tuesday, May 19th, 2009 at 6:41 pm and is filed under Countries & Cultures, Cuisine, Dashi, Japan, Japanese Cuisine, Miso Soup, Recipes of the World, Soup.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 7 Responses to “Recipe for Miso Soup”